URGENT ACTION OF THE WEEK UPDATE

 VIGIL FOR DEMOCRACY

-Due to the ongoing limitations imposed by the coronavirus pandemic, the Vigil for Democracy is suspended until further notice.
+Due to the ongoing hazards posed by the coronavirus pandemic, the weekly Vigil for Democracy is suspended until further notice.

 NEWS FOR MEMBERS